DataDog/documentation/content/en/logs/log_configuration/archives.md

 Grant your Datadog GCP service account permissions to write your archives to your bucket.

-* If you’re creating a new Service Account, this can be done from the [GCP Credentials page][1].
+* If you're creating a new Service Account, this can be done from the [GCP Credentials page][1].
-* If you’re updating an existing Service Account, this can be done from the [GCP IAM Admin page][2]).
+* If you're updating an existing Service Account, this can be done from the [GCP IAM Admin page][2]).

 Add the role under **Storage** called **Storage Object Admin**.